Abdominal Abscess: Symptoms, Causes, Diagnosis, and Treatment

 - Sepsis: A life-threatening condition caused by the spread of infection into the bloodstream.

-- Organ Dysfunction: Prolonged pressure from the abscess can impair the function of nearby organs.
+- Organ Dysfunction: Pressure from the abscess can affect nearby organs like the liver, intestines, or kidneys.

 Prevention and Prognosis